esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Note: This IGV exercise requires an annotated vcf file, so make sure you have completed snpeff exercise successfully.

-Let's make a seperate folder (make sure you are in the `day1pm` folder) for the files that we need for visualization and copy it to that folder:
+Let's make a seperate folder (make sure you are in the `day1pm/variant_calling` folder) for the files that we need for visualization and copy it to that folder:

 ```
 d1a
+cd variant_calling
 mkdir IGV_files

 cp KPNIH1.fasta KPNIH1.gb PCMP_H326__varcall_result/*/PCMP_H326__aln_marked.bam* PCMP_H326__varcall_result/*/PCMP_H326__filter_gatk_ann.vcf.gz* IGV_files/